Nadine Medina

 Instructor, Choreographer

-Carra Forgea is a versatile dancer and a dance instructor at Troy Dance Factory (TDF).
-Originally from the Philippines, she holds a bachelor’s degree in international studies with a focus on American Studies from Ateneo de Davao University.
-She later pursued law studies before moving to the United States in 2018.
+Carra Forgea is a versatile dancer and instructor at Troy Dance Factory.
+Originally from the Philippines, she earned a bachelor’s degree in International Studies with a focus on American Studies from Ateneo de Davao University, and later pursued law studies before moving to the U.S. in 2018.